France - Africa Relations

 François Hollande declared on a visit to Senegal in 2012 that “La Francafrique is over”, referring to longstanding attempts by French officials to influence African leaders and events even after independence from France.
 But a long history of French support for governments perceived as corrupt remained a major point of contention.
 Civil society groups and NGOs have accused Paris of complicity in undermining human rights as well as economic development in places such as in Chad, Congo-Brazzaville, Gabon and Togo whenever it suits French political or business interests.

 Compounding these resentments was France's status as a favorite destination for the ill-gotten gains of African elites with a taste for Parisian opulence.
-Others had been accused of illegally funneling cash to French political figures: Former president Nicolas Sarkozy is facing court over allegedly accepting generous campaign contributions from late Libyan leader Muammar Gaddafi.
+Others had been accused of illegally funneling cash to French political figures: Former president Nicolas Sarkozy was facing court over allegedly accepting generous campaign contributions from late Libyan leader Muammar Gaddafi.

 The 2013 Mali intervention symbolized a changed French relationship with Africa -- and the presidency of French leader Francois Hollande.
 It marked a dramatic change in the old, so-called "France-Afrique" -- a relationship once marked by lack of clarity, cronyism and questionable business ties.
 Since Hollande came to power, tried to normalize relations with France's former colonies, by reporting to parliament and sending missions to Africa with clearly defined goals.
 While the change began with Sarkozy, Hollande offered his own branding that highlighted human rights -- although French business interests in Africa also shape policy.

 France criticized the Conte government's closed-door immigration policies in Italy, while Italy said France had a "colonial" attitude toward Africa and that it should do and pay more to help resolve the problem.
 Relations between Italy and France continued to deteriorate in February 2019 after France recalled its ambassador to Italy and issued a statement comparing relations between the countries to when they were on opposite sides during World War II.
-The Italian coalition government headed by Prime Minister Giuseppe Conte has continually clashed with the European Union since taking power in June 2018.
+The Italian coalition government headed by Prime Minister Giuseppe Conte had continually clashed with the European Union since taking power in June 2018.

 The war of words between France and Italy escalated with Italian Deputy Prime Minister Luigi Di Maio accusing France of being the prime cause of the ‘migrant crisis’ in Europe.
 Luigi Di Maio, Italian Deputy Prime Minister and leader of the populist Five Star Movement, asked the European Union to consider imposing sanctions on France for their colonial history in Africa, but ironically failed to mention Italy’s own colonial past in the continent.
 He said France had "never stopped colonising tens of African states".